xentu/xentu-engine/README.md

 ## Building

-The project requires meson to build, which also requires Python3+.
+The project requires meson to build, which also requires Python310 or higher.
 Once you have both installed, run the setup.sh script to setup dependencies.
 If you are not on Windows, you may need to make the sh file executable first with `"chmod +x ./setup.sh"`.
 Once ready, calling:

 ```meson compile -C build```